itzcodex24/git-guardian/README.md

 # Git Guardian

+# Git Guardian

 **Git Guardian** is a simple yet powerful CLI tool to automatically back up your project folders to GitHub.
 Designed for Mac users, Guardian watches your directories for changes or backs them up on a regular interval, committing and pushing changes automatically.
-It’s perfect for developers who want effortless version control without thinking about it.
+It's perfect for developers who want effortless version control without thinking about it.

+The CLI tool is called `guardian`.

+---

+## 🚀 Core Features

+* **Auto-Backup:** Automatically commit and push changes to a GitHub repository.
+* **Watch Mode:** Monitor a folder for file changes and push updates with a configurable debounce time (e.g., every 30 seconds).
+* **Interval Mode:** Push all changes at a set interval (e.g., every 10 seconds to 5 minutes or more).
+* **Folder Management:** Link folders to Guardian with simple, user-friendly incremental IDs (1, 2, 3...).
+* **Colorful CLI:** Beautiful, color-coded terminal output with status indicators and icons.
+* **Listeners Dashboard:** View all active watchers with detailed info including mode, interval/debounce times, and last run timestamps.
+* **Flexible Paths:** Use relative paths (`.`, `..`) or absolute paths for linking and starting watchers.
+* **Autostart:** Guardian can start automatically when your Mac boots via launchd.
+* **Safe and Reliable:** Stops watchers if a folder is deleted and prevents duplicate or conflicting commits.
+* **Background Daemon:** Runs silently in the background, automatically managing all your linked folders.

 The CLI tool is called `guardian`.